-The sabbath is a present type of the coming true rest in heaven.
-After God's redemptive plan is accomplished, he will let his children enter the eternal rest in the kingdom of heaven.
-The Bible says, "There remains a sabbath rest for the people of God; for whoever enters God's rest also ceases from his labors as God did from his" (Heb 4:9, 10).
-There is no true rest in this world (Ps 90:10), except in the Lord (Mt 11:28, 29).
-Having the promised eternal rest in the future, we should keep the sabbath while looking forward to the Lord's second coming.
-For at the second coming Jesus will receive the saved ones into the heavenly kingdom to enjoy the true, eternal sabbath.
-Thus will we leave behind the pangs and sufferings of the world (Rom 8:22, 23; Heb 4:1).
+The Sabbath is a present type of the coming true rest in heaven.
+After God's redemptive plan is accomplished, his children will enter eternal rest in the kingdom of heaven.
+The Bible says, "There remains a sabbath rest for the people of God; for whoever enters God's rest also ceases from his labors as God did from his" (Heb 4:9-10).
+There is no true rest in this world (Ps 90:10) except in the Lord (Mt 11:28-29).
+Having received the promise of eternal rest in the future, we should keep the Sabbath while looking forward to the Lord's second coming.
+For at the second coming, Jesus will receive the saved ones into the heavenly kingdom to enjoy the true, eternal sabbath.
+Thus we will leave behind the pangs and sufferings of the world (Rom 8:22-23; Heb 4:1).

-III.
-Did The Early Church Keep The Sabbath?
+Did the Early Church Keep the Sabbath?

-The sabbath is the seventh day (Gen 2:1-3), which is Saturday according to the Roman calendar (Lk 23:56-24:2).
-However, many Christian churches still observe Sunday.
-But according to the Bible, there is no evidence of sabbath observance on Sunday in the early church.
+The Sabbath is on the seventh day (Gen 2:1-3), which is Saturday according to the Roman calendar (Lk 23:56-24:2).
+However, many Christian churches observe on Sunday.
+But in the Bible, there is no evidence of Sabbath observance on Sunday by the early church.
 The following biblical passages are often used as "proof" texts by Sunday observers:

-- A. Sunday observers state the Lord Jesus resurrected on the first day of the week, which instituted a new sabbath.
+- A. Sunday observers state that the Lord Jesus resurrected on the first day of the week, instituting a new Sabbath.
 Christians should therefore observe Sunday.
-However, the Bible does not tell believers to observe or remember the day of the Lord's resurrection. - 1.
-In the four Gospels, "the first day of the week" is recorded in six places (Mt 28:1; Mk 16:2, 9; Lk 24:1; Jn 20:1, 19); yet, none of these six passages record the disciples gathered to commemorate the Lord's resurrection. - 2.
-The reason the Bible specifically records "the first day of the week" is to emphasize the fulfillment of prophecy-namely, that Lord Jesus would be buried and would arise on the third day.
+However, the Bible does not tell believers to observe or remember the day of the Lord's resurrection. - In the four Gospels, "the first day of the week" is recorded in six places (Mt 28:1; Mk 16:2, 9; Lk 24:1; Jn 20:1, 19); yet, none of these six passages record that the disciples gathered to commemorate the Lord's resurrection - The reason that the Bible specifically records "the first day of the week" is to emphasize the fulfillment of prophecy-namely that Lord Jesus would be buried and then raised on the third day